-CREATE TYPE my_table_type AS TABLE(a int NOT NULL, b int NOT NULL) go CREATE PROCEDURE the_callee @indata my_table_type READONLY AS INSERT targettable (col1, col2) SELECT a, b FROM @indata go CREATE PROCEDURE the_caller AS DECLARE @data my_table_type INSERT @data (a, b) VALUES (5, 7) EXEC the_callee @data go
+CREATE TYPE my_table_type AS TABLE(a int NOT NULL, b int NOT NULL) go CREATE PROCEDURE inner_sp @indata my_table_type READONLY AS INSERT targettable (col1, col2) SELECT a, b FROM @indata go CREATE PROCEDURE outer_sp AS DECLARE @data my_table_type INSERT @data (a, b) VALUES (5, 7) EXEC inner_sp @data go

 One thing to note is that a table-valued parameter always has an implicit default value of an empty table.
 So saying

-EXEC the_callee in this example would not be an error.
+EXEC inner_sp in this example would not be an error.

 When I first heard that SQL 2008 was to have TVPs, I was really excited.
 And when I learnt that they were readonly, I was equally disappointed.
-During the beta of SQL 2008 I wrote an article, Why read-only table parameters is not enough, where I tried to whip up support for a Connect item in order to persuade the dev team to permit read-write TVPs when they are passed between stored procedures.
-The Connect item is still active, but with the release of SQL Server 2012 around the corner, the limitation is still there.
-Let's really hope that in the next version of SQL Server, we can use table parameters to pass data in all directions!
+During the beta of SQL 2008 I wrote an article, Why read-only table parameters is not enough, where I tried to whip up support for a feedback item in order to persuade the dev team to permit read-write TVPs when they are passed between stored procedures inside SQL Server.
+(Making them read-write when called from a client is likely to be a bigger challenge.)
+14 years later, the feedback item is still active, but table-valued parameters are still readonly.

 Note: While outside the scope for this article, table-valued parameters is still a welcome addition to SQL Server, since it makes it a lot easier to pass a set of data from client to server, and this context the READONLY restriction is not a big deal.
-I give an introduction how to use TVPs from ADO .Net in my article Arrays and Lists in SQL Server 2008.
+I give an introduction how to use TVPs from ADO .Net in my article Using Table-Valued Parameters in SQL Server and .NET.